kodecocodes/objective-c-style-guide/README.md

 }
 ```

+See [Class Constructor Methods](#class-constructor-methods) for link to article on instancetype.

 ## Class Constructor Methods

-Where Class constructor methods are used, these should __always__ return type of 'instancetype' and ___never___ 'id'.
+Where class constructor methods are used, these should __always__ return type of 'instancetype' and ___never___ 'id'.
 This ensures the compiler correctly infers the result type.

 ```objc
 @interface Airplane